Boko Haram: Response of Nigerian authorities

 In July 2014, Nigeria was estimated to have suffered the highest number of terrorist killings in the world over the past year, 3477, killed in 146 attacks.
 The governor of Borno, Kashim Shettima, of the opposition ANPP, said in February 2014:

 Boko Haram are better armed and are better motivated than our own troops.
 Given the present state of affairs, it is absolutely impossible for us to defeat Boko Haram.

 In April 2018, the President of Nigeria, Muhammadu Buhari, approved a release of $1bn for the procurement of security equipment to fight insurgency and revolt in the country.
 This announcement came days after an attack by Boko Haram that left 18 dead in northern Nigeria.

 In September 2021, Brigadier General Bernard Onyeuko of the Nigerian Armed Forces announced the surrender of close to 6,000 Boko Haram insurgents.

-On 15 February 2024, the Borno Government says it has cleared 500 suspects of involvement in terrorism and had them released from the Nigerian Army detention facility at Giwa Barracks, Maiduguri.
+On 15 February 2024, the Borno Government says it had cleared 500 suspects of involvement in terrorism and had them released from the Nigerian Army detention facility at Giwa Barracks, Maiduguri.

+On 12 April 2026, the Nigerian Air Force launched an airstrike targeting suspected Jihadi rebels.
+The airstrike hit the Jilli weekly market located in a village in Yobe State near the Borno State border.
+Amnesty International had reported the strike killed at least 100 people with children among the casualties.
+Some Nigerian officials described the strike as a misfire while the Nigerian Military declared a successful strike on a "terrorist enclave and logistics hub".
+The market is known to be frequented by Boko Haram Jihadis but it is unknown how many of the casualties were confirmed Boko Haram Jihadists.
+Following the strike, the Associated Press reported that at least 500 civilians have been killed in similar misfires.